macbeth-byui/cse310-course/docs/hello.md

 ### Section 2.1 Time Log

-Record all CSE 310 work that you do in and outside of class.
-You will need to calculate the sum of these hours at the end of the Sprint.
+Record all CSE 310 work that you do on your individual module (Hello World this week) or the team project.
+Include time learning, practicing, developing, testing, and documenting.
+Don't include time spent in the 4 class meetings (Planning, Stand-Up, Team Review, and Individual Review).
+You will need to sum of these hours at the end of the Sprint.
+Note that the hours you report will affect your grades.

 Note that `IM` stands for Individual Module and `TP` stands for Team Project.
-Note that the hours you report will affect your grades.

 |Date      |Start Time|IM or TP|Description                                 |Hours:Minutes|
 |----------|----------|--------|--------------------------------------------|-------------|